Doxuno

 PRIVACY AND DATA PROTECTION

-Any personal information collected in connection with this Lease (including identity numbers, contact details, and financial information) shall be processed in accordance with the Protection of Personal Information Act 4 of 2013 (POPIA).
-The Landlord shall use such personal information solely for purposes connected with this Lease and shall not share it with third parties except as required by law or as necessary to manage the tenancy (e.g. letting agents, attorneys, or the Rental Housing Tribunal).
+Any personal information collected in connection with this Lease (including identity numbers, contact details and financial information) shall be processed in accordance with the Protection of Personal Information Act 4 of 2013 (POPIA).
+The Landlord shall use such personal information solely for purposes connected with this Lease, including credit verification, communication, accounting, and where necessary, referral to letting agents, attorneys or the Rental Housing Tribunal.

 GOVERNING LAW AND DISPUTE RESOLUTION

 This Lease is governed by the laws of the Republic of South Africa.
-Any dispute between the parties relating to this Lease that cannot be resolved by negotiation shall be referred to the Rental Housing Tribunal established under section 7 of the RHA for the relevant province, which provides free dispute resolution services for landlords and tenants.
-The Tenant's right to approach the Tribunal is not excluded by any clause in this Lease.
-For urgent matters or where the Tribunal has no jurisdiction, the parties consent to the jurisdiction of the Magistrate's Court or High Court of South Africa, as applicable.
+Any dispute between the parties that cannot be resolved by negotiation shall be referred to the Rental Housing Tribunal: Gauteng, established under section 7 of the RHA, which provides free dispute-resolution services for landlords and tenants.
+The Tenant's right to approach the Tribunal cannot be excluded by any clause in this Lease.
+For urgent matters or where the Tribunal does not have jurisdiction, the parties consent to the jurisdiction of the Magistrate's Court or the High Court of South Africa, Gauteng Division, Johannesburg, as applicable.

 GENERAL PROVISIONS